-The Austrian government closely monitors developments and continues to foster new technologies such as blockchain, distributed ledger technology and digital assets.
-While initial coin offerings ("ICOs"), initial token offerings ("ITOs"), security token offerings and initial exchange offerings seem to have slowed down significantly over the last two years, we have noticed an uptick in innovative digital business models across a wide range of industries, especially in the mobile payments services sector, and more generally in platform-based crowdfunding/investment offerings or DeFi applications and non-fungible tokens ("NFTs").
+Despite the COVID-19 pandemic, the Austrian government closely monitors developments and continues to foster new technologies such as blockchain, distributed ledger technology and digital assets.
+While initial coin offerings ("ICOs"), initial token offerings ("ITOs"), security token offerings and initial exchange offerings seem to have slowed down significantly over the last two years, we have noticed an uptick in innovative digital business models across a wide range of industries, especially in the mobile payments services sector, and more generally in platform-based crowdfunding/investment offerings or DeFi applications and non-fungible tokens.

 In addition to its dedicated fintech contact point, the Austrian Financial Market Authority (Finanzmarktaufsicht; "FMA") established a regulatory sandbox in fall 2020 to assist with new business models requiring authorisation under Austrian financial services regulation (see further below).
 At the same time, regulators and the government stress that integrity, security and investor protection must not be compromised.
 While Austrian law does not prohibit cryptocurrencies, the FMA has warned investors of the risks of cryptocurrencies, stating that virtual currencies like Bitcoin and trading platforms for such instruments are neither regulated nor supervised by the FMA.
-Furthermore, the FMA is increasingly monitoring anti-money laundering ("AML") compliance and tightening requirements for (successful) registration as a virtual asset service provider with the FMA.
+Furthermore, the FMA is increasingly monitoring anti-money laundering ("AML") compliance and registration of virtual asset service providers.

-While national initiatives in this field are welcome, we expect that the issuance of, and services around, crypto-assets will in the mid-term be regulated on a European level, with the European Commission having published draft legislation on a markets in crypto-asset regulation ("MiCAR") applicable to crypto-assets not covered by existing EU financial services legislation (e.g., the second Markets in Financial Instruments Directive ("MiFID II"), the E-Money Directive, Directive 2015/2366/EU ("PSD II")).
-As of today, the final text of MiCAR has not yet been published, but meanwhile the Council and the European Parliament reached a preliminary agreement on the MiCAR proposal on 30 June 2022.
-It is now up to the Council and the European Parliament to approve the preliminary agreement and initiate the formal adoption procedure.
+While national initiatives in this field are welcome, we expect that the issuance of, and services around, cryptoassets will in the mid-term be regulated on a European level, with the European Commission having published draft legislation on a markets in cryptoasset regulation applicable to cryptoassets not covered by existing EU financial services legislation (e.g. MiFID II, the E-Money Directive, PSD II).